Tatars in Lithuania: Entry into the Territory of Lithuania

 Tatars were exempt from state taxes, because they performed military service in exchange for the lands they held.
-Those who did not perform military service, had to pay a poll tax and other taxes, when the state needed it.
+Those who did not perform military service had to pay a poll tax and other taxes when the state needed it.
 Land and estates were granted to individuals for good service.

 In the Grand Duchy of Lithuania, the main activity of Tatars was serving in the military and diplomatic service.
 The flag was an administrative territorial and tax unit of the Tatar community.
 It was headed by the Duke (Ulan).
 Initially, Tatar flags were also military units that later formed the Front Guard Regiments of the Grand Duchy of Lithuania.

-In the urban areas, not noble Tatars were involved in gardening, leather production, horse breeding, and transportation.
+In the urban areas, commoner Tatars were involved in gardening, leather production, horse breeding, and transportation.

 Tatars retained their rights after the Third Partition of the Polish-Lithuanian Commonwealth in 1795, when the lands of the GDL became part of the Russian Empire.
 Having proved their nobility, Tatars served in the military service and administration.
 Those, who could not prove their nobility, made a living on homesteads and paid a poll tax.

 Tatars served in the Russian Imperial Army and until 1803 there was a separate Lithuanian Tatar regiment.
-A number of Tatars participated in Napoleon's Russian campaign in 1812, the uprisings of 1831 and 1863, and supported Lithuania's National Liberation Movement.
+A number of Tatars participated in the French invasion of Russia in 1812, the uprisings of 1831 and 1863, and supported Lithuania's National Liberation Movement.

 From the end of the 17th century until the middle of the 20th century, up to 50 Generals of the Lithuanian Tatar descent served in the armies of the Grand Duchy of Lithuania, the Kingdom of Poland, and the Russian Empire.

 While maintaining loyalty to the country that became their second homeland, Lithuanian Tatars participated in all the wars of the Grand Duchy of Lithuania and the uprisings of 1794, 1831 and 1864, and Lithuanian struggles for independence in 1918-1920.
 The high-ranking Lithuanian Tatar officer Colonel Aleksandras (Suleimanas) Chaleckis was among the founders of the restored Lithuanian Armed Forces.